Mark Casson

-Mark Casson is a British economist and academic.
+Mark Casson is a British economist, an academic and professor of economics at the University of Reading.
+He previously served as Head of the Department of Economics from 1987 to 1994 and is currently the Director of the Centre for Institutions and Economic History.
+He researched mentoring and academic development at the University of Reading.

+Casson co-developed the internalization theory of the multinational enterprise with Peter Buckley, a framework in international business studies to explain the international expansion of firms.
+He has also written on the economic theory of entrepreneurship, drawing on ideas associated with economists including Joseph Schumpeter, Friedrich Hayek, and Frank Knight.

 Career

-He is a professor of economics at the University of Reading in England.
-He previously served as Head of the Department of Economics from 1987 to 1994.
-He is currently the Director of the Centre for Institutions and Economic History and A Researcher for Mentoring and Development at the same institution.

-Together with Peter Buckley, Casson developed the internalisation theory of the multinational enterprise, which is widely used to analyze the internationalization of firms.
-He also contributed to the modern economic theory of entrepreneurship by synthesizing the ideas of Joseph Schumpeter, Friedrich Hayek, and Frank Knight.
-According to this theory, successful entrepreneurs exhibit good judgment in making risky innovations and are rewarded through either profits or salaries, depending on whether they are owners or managers of their firms.

-Casson's research suggests that culture and institutions significantly influence the performance of both individual entrepreneurs and large multinational corporations.
-He developed a leader-follower theory of culture, positing that leaders establish cultural norms that shape the decision-making processes of entrepreneurs and managers.
-To test this theory, he has applied institutional theory to business history and economic history.
-This approach led him to conduct a major study on Victorian-era British entrepreneurship, specifically focussing on the construction of the railway system through private enterprise, which is the subject of one of his most recent books.
+Casson’s research examines how institutions and culture influence entrepreneurial activity and the performance of multinational firms.
+He developed a leader-follower theory of culture, proposing that leaders establish cultural norms that shape the decision-making processes of entrepreneurs and managers.
+To test this theory, he applied institutional theory to business history and economic history.
+This approach led him to conduct a study on Victorian-era British entrepreneurship, specifically focusing on the construction of the railway system through private enterprise, which is the subject of one of his most recent books.

-Casson is a founding member of the Reading School of International Business, a global network of economists established in 1971 at the University of Reading, England.
-This network has played a significant role in reshaping public perceptions regarding the costs and benefits of multinational enterprises and foreign direct investment.
-Casson also serves as the general editor of two book series: The Globalisation of the World Economy and Handbooks of Research Methods and Applications in the Social Sciences.
+Casson is a founding member of the Reading School of International Business, a group of scholars associated with the University of Reading who contributed to the development of modern theories of multinational enterprises.
+Casson also serves as the general editor of two book series: The Globalization of the World Economy and Handbooks of Research Methods and Applications in the Social Sciences.